-Services can be booked via CEITEC intranet, where the user specifies the aim of the experiment, gives relevant information on the sample and his/her preference for when the analysis should be performed.
+Services can be booked via CEITEC planning board under the Tickets tab.
+The user specifies the aim of the experiment, gives relevant information on the sample and his/her preference for when the analysis should be performed.
 The user is then contacted by a member of the CF staff in order to discuss further details.

 Booking of the instruments/services:

-The user reserves the instruments and services via CEITEC intranet.
-Users can gain access to the intranet after logging through the account of his/her institution.
+The user reserves the instruments and services via CEITEC booking table.
+Users can gain access to the booking after logging through the account of his/her institution.
 A simple guide for booking of devices/services on CEITEC intranet can be found on the this web pages of the core facility.

 Rules for using CF BIC instruments/services:

 Handling of the users' data (created by users themselves or by Core Facility staff during services) follows the Core Facility Data policy (click the box below for details).
-Core Facility staff regulary (every 3 months) backs up the data to the university cloud but cannot ensure day to day back up and therefore is not responsible for potential loss of the data through SW or HW issues (e.g. during hard drive failure).
+Core Facility staff regularly (at least every 3 months) backs up the data to the university cloud but cannot ensure day-to-day backup and therefore is not responsible for potential loss of the data through SW or HW issues (e.g. during hard drive failure).
 All users are encouraged to secure their data immediately after completing their experiment.

 Location, booking hours: